 Arjun Ashok

 I am a Visiting Researcher (Full-Time) at ServiceNow Research, Montreal and a PhD student at MILA-Quebec AI Institute and CERC-AAI, Université de Montréal advised by Irina Rish and Alexandre Drouin.
-At ServiceNow, I also work closely with Étienne Marcotte, Valentina Zantedeschi and Nicolas Chapados.
 My current research interests are in time series forecasting and decision-making, with a focus on designing scalable general-purpose models for time series prediction tasks (forecasting, interpolation, imputation etc).

 Descriptive Alt Text